-\square In 64% of notified slums, a majority of the dwellings were pucca, the was reported to have improved during the last five years in more than 20% of nonnotified slums.
-Deterioration of any of the existing facilities in non-notified slums, like notified slums, was rare (about 9% or below).
-Facilities such as street light, latrine, drainage, sewerage and medical facilities were each reported by more than 10% of notified slums to be non-existent both at the time of survey and five years earlier.
-In case of non-notified slums, facilities like street light, latrine, drainage, sewerage and garbage disposal were each reported by more than 20% of the slums to be non-existent, both during the survey and five years earlier. to Where improvement had been brought about during the last 5 years, it was due the Government's efforts in about 80-90% of slums, both notified as well as non-notified and for all the facilities.
+- notified slums.
+Deterioration of any of the existing facilities in non-notified slums, like notified slums, was rare (about 9% or below). - Facilities such as street light, latrine, drainage, sewerage and medical facilities were each reported by more than 10% of notified slums to be non-existent both at the time of survey and five years earlier.
+In case of non-notified slums, facilities like street light, latrine, drainage, sewerage and garbage disposal were each reported by more than 20% of the slums to be non-existent, both during the survey and five years earlier. - Where improvement had been brought about during the last 5 years, it was due to the

+Government's efforts in about 80-90% of slums, both notified as well as non-notified and for all the facilities.
 Improvement in educational facilities at primary level was attributed to NGOs in 13% of the notified slums where such improvement was reported.
 NGOs were also found to have played a role in the improvement of latrine and sewerage system in non- notified slums.

-T opogi raphical survey and GIS mapping Station the slu discuss reparation of base map of Wood Industries slum has been prepared with Global Positioning as (GPS) and temporary Benchmarks (TBM) for Georeferencing and accurately locating m.
-These points have been selected and located at well defined locations on the ground after sion with the ULB officials.
-The existing topographical features have been represented to the terrestrial position. genera on the Total Station survey and Socio-economic survey GIS based thematic maps were ted.
-This helped in accurate representation of the ground scenario with that of the socionic conditions of the people.
-The following GIS maps were generated for inclusive planning: Map showing existing Land use Map
+Topographical survey and GIS mapping

+The preparation of base map of Wood Industries slum has been prepared with Global Positioning Stations (GPS) and temporary Benchmarks (TBM) for Georeferencing and accurately locating the slum.
+These points have been selected and located at well defined locations on the ground after discussion with the ULB officials.
+The existing topographical features have been represented to the actual terrestrial position.
-MED, GoWB

-Map showing Household Size

-Map showing Minority Status
+Based on the Total Station survey and Socio-economic survey GIS based thematic maps were generated.
+This helped in accurate representation of the ground scenario with that of the socio-economic conditions of the people.
+The following GIS maps were generated for inclusive planning:

-Map showing existing toilet facility

-Map showing House Type/Structure, Flooring, Cooking

-Map showing existing road type in front of house

-Map showing existing source of drinking water Map showing existing source of house lighting
+- Map showing existing Land use Map - Map showing Household Size - Map showing House Type/Structure, Flooring, Cooking - Map showing Minority Status - Map showing existing toilet facility - Map showing existing road type in front of house - Map showing existing source of drinking water - Map showing existing source of house lighting